quocky211/HKL-Fashsion/README.md

 # HKL-Fashsion
+Both Fe and Be:
+1. npm i (option: --force if version is not available)
-1. Backend: npm start (nodemon library is installed)
+2. npm start (nodemon library is installed)
-2. Frontend: npm start